jammaloo/guides/source/routing/defining-your-routes.md

 ```

 Like all routes with a dynamic segment, you must provide a context when using a `{{link-to}}`
-or `transitionTo` to programatically enter this route.
+or `transitionTo` to programmatically enter this route.

 ```app/routes/application.js
 export default Ember.Route.extend({